 • Comprehension is Faster Than Loops

-Comprehension is used to construct list, set or dict.
+Comprehension could be used to construct list, set or dict object.
+They are called list comprehension, set comprehension and dict comprehension respectively.
 This concise syntax provides CPython interpreter a chance to implement them in C level.
 The overhead of repeatedly calling append or add methods for each element is removed, and CPython could pre-allocate enough memory to the whole returned object.

 $ python -m timeit -p 'a = [i for i in range(10000)]'